‘Can dogs eat lettuce’ is the question we’re going to be answering today.

 Fiber in Lettuce

 It is also a source of fiber.
-Which means that passing it out will not be a problem for your pet.
+This means that passing it out will not be a problem for your pet.
 Nor will it lead to any gastrointestinal problems if fed in moderation.

 An additional benefit to lettuce leaves containing fiber is that they will make your pooch’s stool passing easier rather than difficult.